 - Data query/procurement, data cleaning and subsequent direct mail to potential participants identified from UCSF APeX/THREDS inpatient medical records.

-UCSF will soon have a new clinical trials site for the public to search trials and reach out to the study team.
-The UCSF Clinical Trials site, launching to the public in November 2016, pulls data from clinicaltrials.gov, where all clinical trials are already required to be registered.
+UCSF has a new clinical trials site for the public to search trials and reach out to the study team.
+The UCSF Clinical Trials site pulls data from clinicaltrials.gov, where all clinical trials are already required to be registered.
 (No double entry of data!)
-The site uses a sophisticated search that incorporates type-ahead and spell correction.
+The UCSF site uses a sophisticated search that incorporates type-ahead and spell correction.
 It has condition pages that are optimized for search engines like Google.
-And, for trials that are actively recruiting, based on status at clinicaltrials.gov, prospective volunteers can send their contact info to the research team to find out about enrolling.
+For trials that are actively recruiting, prospective volunteers can send their contact information to the research team to find out about enrolling.

 - Study description is written in plain language

 ResearchMatch is a secure national recruitment registry that brings together researchers and people who are interested in learning more about research studies.
 UCSF Researchers can explore this tool in feasibility mode or can request IRB approval to use for recruitment.

 Researchers search the ResearchMatch database in Feasibility mode to assess how many individuals meet eligibility criteria, to view non-identifying descriptions of potential matches.
 Once a study has IRB approval to use ResearchMatch for recruitment, the study can add an IRB-approved recruitment message and use the tool for recruitment.

 ResearchMatch sends the study recruitment message to matched volunteers to inform them about a new opportunity to participate.
 Once individuals respond with permission to be contacted for that study, personal contact information is made available to the researcher within the secure ResearchMatch system.

 - UCSF Site Instructions (PDF, 100KB)